tomwilkie/awesomation/README.md

 'Configuring sharing...' option on the top right menu to invite others to your house.

-Awesomation supports OAuth 2.0 authentication, allowing other app to access and control you devices (with your persmission!).
+Awesomation supports OAuth 2.0 authentication, allowing other app to access and control you devices (with your permission!).
 This is used by the prototype iOS app.

 Awesomation currently implements the following behaviours:
 * If motion is sensed in a room, the lights are turned on.